 Part Title Contents Page No

 1 Introduction, Summary and Explanation An overview of how the Council operates, what the key parts of the Constitution cover and what rights members of the public have.
 It explains how decisions are taken.
-5
+7

-2 Responsibility for Functions Sets out the way in which functions have been allocated and which decision-making body/person within the Council has responsibility for making those decisions: 16
+2 Responsibility for Functions Sets out the way in which functions have been allocated and which decision-making body/person within the Council has responsibility for making those decisions: 17

-Introduction to Decision Making 19
+1. Introduction to Decision Making 20

-Responsibility for Council Functions Budget & Policy Framework 23
+2. Responsibility for Council Functions 24

-Responsibility for Local Choice Functions 27
+3. Responsibility for Local Choice Functions 00

-Responsibility for Executive Functions 31
+4. Responsibility for Executive Functions 28

-Cabinet 31

-36
+32

-5. Functions of Committees 37
+5. Functions of Committees 35

-5.1 Audit Committee 40
+5.1 Audit Committee 36

-5.2 Standards & Governance Committee 42
+5.2 Standards & Governance Committee 39

-5.3 Strategic Planning Committee 44
+5.3 Strategic Planning Committee 41

-5.4 Local Area Planning Committees 46
+5.4 Local Area Planning Committees 43

-5.5 Licensing & Regulatory Committees 50
+5.5 Licensing & Regulatory Committees 45

-5.6 Overview & Scrutiny Committees 54
+5.6 Overview & Scrutiny Committees 57

-5.7 Health & Wellbeing Board 58
+5.7 Health & Wellbeing Board

-5.8 Staffing Committee 59
+5.8 Staffing Committee 58

-5.9 Independent Persons Panel 60
+5.9 Independent Persons Panel 59

-5.10 Lake Administration Committee 61
+5.10 Lake Administration Committee 60

-5.11 Joint Arrangements 62
+5.11 Joint Arrangements 61

-5.12.1 Joint Executive Committee Shared Functions
+5.12.1 Joint Executive Committee Shared Functions 62

 5.12.2 Joint Overview & Scrutiny Committee 65

 5.12.3 Cumbria Police, Fire & Crime Panel 67

 5.13 Corporate Parenting Board 71

 5.14 Locality Board 74

-77
+5.15 Pensions Committee 77

-T I F 4 F Pensions Committee 5.15 79 5.16 Cumbria Local Pension Board 6 Office r Schama of Dalagation 83 6. r Scheme of Delegation 84 6.1 Introduction 86 6.2 General Delegations 88 6.3 Delegations to Chief Executive & Chief Officers 6.4 Statutory Officer & Proper Officer Appointments 103 6.5 Delegations from Planning Committee to Head of Development Management 121 3 Procedure Rules procedural rules relating to all Council uped into the following: 113 1.
-Counc cil Procedure Rules 115 2.
-Cabin et Procedure Rules 131 3.
-Acces s to Information Procedure Rules 136 4.
-Budget and Policy Framework Procedure Rules 146 5.
-5. Overview and Scrutiny Procedure Rules 151 6.
-6. Finance Procedure Rules (FPRs) 157 7.
-Contra act Procedure Rules (CPRs) 183 8.
-Emplo yment Procedure Rules 204 4 Codes and Protocols des and protocols covering Councillor onduct, including: 209 1. of Conduct for Councillors 211 2. r Code of Conduct cillor/Officer Protocol 223 230 3.
-4. ing Code of Conduct for Councillors 237 5 Councillors Allowance Scheme The I ist of Co ouncillors' Allowances for 2023/24 244 6 Glossary The Glossary explains some of the key terms used throughout this document.
+5.16 Cumbria Local Pension Board 79

+6. Officer Scheme of Delegation 83

+6.1 Introduction 84

+6.2 General Delegations 86

+6.3 Delegations to Chief Executive & Chief Officers 88

+6.4 Statutory Officer & Proper Officer Appointments 103

+6.5 Delegations from Planning Committee to Head of Development Management 121

+3 Procedure Rules Sets out the procedural rules relating to all Council activities grouped into the following: 113

+1. Council Procedure Rules 115

+2. Cabinet Procedure Rules 131

+3. Access to Information Procedure Rules 136

+4. Budget and Policy Framework Procedure Rules 146

+5. Overview and Scrutiny Procedure Rules 151

+6. Finance Procedure Rules (FPRs) 157

+7. Contract Procedure Rules (CPRs) 183

+8. Employment Procedure Rules 204

+4 Codes and Protocols Sets out codes and protocols covering Councillor and Officer conduct, including: 209

+1. Code of Conduct for Councillors 211

+2. Officer Code of Conduct 223

+Councillor/Officer Protocol Planning Code of Conduct for Councillors 230 237

+5 Councillors The list of Councillors' Allowances for 2023/24 244

+6 Allowance Scheme Glossary The Glossary explains some of the key terms used 246

+U throughout this document.
+240

 7 List of associated documents These are associated documents that support this Constitution and can be accessed from it electronically.
 254

-8 Management Structure Officer Management Structure 260 Part 9 Public Participation Scheme Public Participation Scheme 263 Part 10 Protocol for Notifying Local Members of Key Issues The purpose of this Protocol for Notifying Local Members of Key Issues ('Protocol') is to help officers make sure that Members are kept properly informed about local issues.
-269
+8 Management Officer Management Structure 260

+Part 9 Public Participation Public Participation Scheme 263 Scheme Part 10 Protocol for The purpose of this Protocol for Notifying Local 269 Notifying Local Members of Key Issues ('Protocol') is to help officers Members of Key make sure that Members are kept properly informed Issues about local issues.